byu-is-403/syllabus/basics-of-csharp/assignment/mvc-assignment.md

 ### Output

 Have fun with this and make it look professional.
-Sloppy output will result in 0 out of 3 points.
+I want to reward those that practiced their HTML, CSS, and Bootstrap so sloppy output will result in 0 out of 3 points.
 The grading will be subjective for the output but the TAs will be able to tell whether or not your team put in necessary effort to receive more points.